aws-samples/aws-codedeploy-github-actions-deployment/README.md

     Navigate to template.yml file in your cloned repository at “aws-codedeploy-github-actions-deployment/cloudformation/template.yaml”
     7. Select the template.yml file and click next.
-    8. In Specify Stack Details, add or modify values as needed. o	Stack name = CodeDeployStack. o	VPC and Subnets = (these are pre-populated for you) you can change these values if you prefer to use your own Subnets) o	GitHubThumbprintList = 6938fd4d98bab03faadb97b34396831e3780aea1 o	GitHubRepoName – Name of your GitHub personal repository which you created.
+    8. In Specify Stack Details, add or modify values as needed.
+        * Stack name = CodeDeployStack.
+        * VPC and Subnets = (these are pre-populated for you) you can change these values if you prefer to use your own Subnets)
+        * GitHubThumbprintList = 6938fd4d98bab03faadb97b34396831e3780aea1
+        * GitHubRepoName – Name of your GitHub personal repository which you created.
     9. On the Options page, click Next.
     10. Select the acknowledgement box to allow the creation of IAM resources, and then click Create.
     It will take CloudFormation about 10 minutes to create all the resources.
-This stack would create below resources. o	2 EC2 Linux instances with Tomcat server and CodeDeploy agent installed o	Autoscaling group with Internet Application load balancer o	CodeDeploy application name and deployment group o	S3 bucket to store build artifacts o	IAM OIDC identity provider
+This stack would create below resources.
+       * 2 EC2 Linux instances with Tomcat server and CodeDeploy agent installed
+       * Autoscaling group with Internet Application load balancer
+       * CodeDeploy application name and deployment group
+       * S3 bucket to store build artifacts
+       * IAM OIDC identity provider
-        o	Instance profile for EC2
+       * Instance profile for EC2
-        o	Service role for CodeDeploy
+       * Service role for CodeDeploy
-        o	Security groups for ALB and EC2
+       * Security groups for ALB and EC2

 ## GitHub configuration and Testing